Vanish-Coder/Simple-Wordle-Offline/README.md

 You need to have Java installed for this to work.

-Installation Instructions (note that step 4 is only for Windows users and that Step 5 is optional, but is a good way to check if you are all setup):
+Installation Instructions (note that Step 4 is only for Windows users and that Step 5 is optional, but is a good way to check if you are all setup):

 <img width="685" height="762" alt="Screenshot 2025-12-26 at 7 06 38 PM" src="https://github.com/user-attachments/assets/bd93bb84-93d5-4e42-b1e9-e5aaf5e8005f" />
 _____________________________________________________________________________________________________